rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    ![alt text](images/vsl065.png "Create app")

 5. The cloudant "users" “rec” and “vsl” databases are self-priming, based on use of the portal, mobile app.
-Using the Cloudant management UI, You can see that the databases are working properly.
+Using the Cloudant management UI, you can see that the databases are working properly.

    1. Navigate back to the Cloud management UI, and navigate to the Databases view.